Our Ad-hoc respondent Privacy Notice can be found here.

 - In rare situations, it may be necessary to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 We recognise that you have the right to limit the use and disclosure of your Personal Data, and we are committed to respecting those rights.
-We offer individuals the opportunity to opt out of disclosures of Personal Data to a third-party or the use of Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by you.
+We offer individuals the opportunity to opt in to disclosures of Personal Data to a third-party or the use of Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by you.
 We will comply with the applicable data protection principles with respect to disclosures of Sensitive Data including, when applicable, obtaining the explicit consent (i.e., opt in consent) of an individual prior to disclosing Sensitive Data to a third-party or using Sensitive Data for purposes other than those for which it was originally collected or subsequently authorized by the individual.

 How do we protect your Personal Data?